 Visitor and residential parking permits are currently taking 7 working days to process.
-You can apply for a permit online or by calling customer services.
+You can apply for a permit online.
 Our offices remain closed to visitors.

 Guildford resident and visitor parking